Buy Autodesk Autocad Mechanical Software

 Access to 700,000+ Standard Parts

-The library contains over 700,000 variations of mechanical components.
-This count includes different sizes, materials, and configurations for each base part type.
-When you insert a bolt, you select from multiple diameter and length combinations that match standard manufacturing sizes.
+The library contains over 700,000 variations of mechanical components including different sizes, materials, and configurations for each base part type.
+Parts place as intelligent objects that update the bill of materials automatically.

 Creating Custom Content Libraries